NutcoinOrg/nuts/README.md

 **WARNING: No friendly GUI available yet to (un)wrap your NUTS NFTs.
 The following instructions are unsafe as they do not perform safety checks on the inputs you will provide to the Smart Contract and might cause a loss of assets.
 Recommended for advanced devs knowing what they are doing.**

-There are several ways to make deposits to this contract (web3, ethers scripts, etc).
+There are several ways to (un)wrap your NUTS with this contract (using web3/ethers scripts, etc).
 The following instructions represent just an example using Etherscan as a Web3 provider to interact with Nuts404.sol smart contract:

-1. On [NUTS Contract](https://etherscan.io/address/0x88266f9eb705f5282a2507a9c418821a2ac9f8bd#writeContract#F5), call `setApprovalForAll` method allowing transfering NUTS for the Nuts404 Wrapper Contract (/!\ it will be for all your current and future NUTS as long as the value is set to `true`):
+1. On [NUTS Contract](https://etherscan.io/address/0x88266f9eb705f5282a2507a9c418821a2ac9f8bd#writeContract#F5), connect you wallet, call `setApprovalForAll` method allowing transfering NUTS for the Nuts404 Wrapper Contract (/!\ it will be for all your current and future NUTS as long as the value is set to `true`):

 ```code
 setApprovalForAll(